huot25/StyledPopup/README.md

 # StyledPopup
-This plugin provides a standardized way to style view popups based on the user's color scheme.
+This plugin provides a standardized way to style view popups based on the view's color scheme.

-The plugin will parse the users active color scheme and generate a style sheet which can be used to style the html displayed in the popup.
+The plugin will parse the active color scheme and generate a style sheet which can be used to style the html displayed in the popup.

 The classes generated are based on the scopes available within the color scheme.
-Since all color schemes are based on specific scopes, this provides a common method to style html elements.
+Since all color schemes are based on common scopes, this provides an ideal method to style html elements.

 ## Usage